fishcus/KAP-manual/en/model/auto_modling.en.md

 ## Model Advisor

 Model design is a key part to use KAP.
-Because the initial version of model design si so engaging business insight from modeler.
+Because the initial version of model design is so engaging business insight from modeler.
 To lower the learn curve of modeling, enable business professional to generate models directly from SQLs.
-We features the model advisor to meet this demand: all you need to do is drag one table into the model designer and set it as fact table, the entering SQLs will complete the rest part of model design.
+We feature the model advisor to meet this demand: all you need to do is drag one table into the model designer and set it as fact table, the entering SQLs will complete the rest part of model design.

 ### Apply SQL to generate  a desired model